aosabook/500lines/crawler/README.txt

-On my MacBook Air (2GHz Intel Core i7), with a fast network connection, it can visit all HTML pages of xkcd.com (over 1300 at the time of writing, and growing at a rate of three per week) in 8 or 9 seconds (7 on a good day).
+On my MacBook Air (2GHz Intel Core i7), with a fast network connection, it can visit all HTML pages of xkcd.com (over 1300 at the time of writing, and growing at a rate of three per week) in 7 seconds.
 It can also scan all public pages on dropbox.com (about 2500 URLs) in under 50 seconds.
-(The latter site uses redirects, SSL and chunked.)
+(The latter needs redirects, SSL and chunked.)

 Example command line (the -q reduces log output):

     python3.4 crawl.py -q xkcd.com

 Use --help to see all options.

+You can also use Python 3.3, after installing the asyncio package from PyPI.
+It should work on Windows too.